xmos/xmath_walkthrough/doc/intro.md

 ## Introduction

 This repository is a hands-on tutorial for developers interested in writing efficient DSP or other compute-heavy logic on xcore devices.

+We focus on a particular use case: implementing a digital FIR filter.
+The filter will initially be implemented in a highly straight-forward but inefficient way, and then we will

+* explore various approaches that can be taken to improve the implementation,
+* see some of the APIs in the `lib_xcore_math` library which can be used to help, and
+* introduce and discuss some of the theoretical and conceptual elements encountered along the way.

 ## Tutorial Organization

 This tutorial is organized into 4 parts, each with several stages.
 All stages implement the same FIR filter, each using a different approach.

 Each stage

 * Explains our motivation for using that implementation
 * Introduces any new concepts or background required for understanding that stage's implementation
 * Introduces any new `lib_xcore_math` library calls
 * Explains the code changes (usually from the previous stage) required for the new implementation